-Over the years, I had the opportunity to study Japanese in a few schools such as Japanese Cultural Society and Ikoma Language School in Singapore and even COTO Language School in Tokyo.
+Over the years, I have had the opportunity to study Japanese in a few schools such as Japanese Cultural Society and Ikoma Language School in Singapore and even COTO Language School in Tokyo.
 To those searching for a suitable school, I feel it is important for you to know your purpose of learning Japanese.
-Is it just an activity / past time after work and school?
+Is it just an activity / pastime after work and school?
 Is it for your career development to accomplish a third language and work in a Japanese-related organisation?
 Is it to find a common community and forge deep friendships with Japanese language lovers alike?
 Is it to learn more about Japanese culture?
 If your answers is yes to all of the above, I will highly recommend you to learn under Can-sensei.

 Can-sensei is the most committed and passionate language teacher I have ever come across over the years.
-Despite the small setting of his classes, the syllabus and learning environment that Can-sensei provide will not pale in comparison to those big schools in the market.
-Can-sensei focused strongly on building a solid foundation and as such, his class is relatively small with not more than 8 persons per session.
-This is a great bonus as every student obtain a good amount of attention from Sensei and he is able to correct you on the spot, especially on your pronunciation and conversational skills.
+Despite the small setting of his classes, the syllabus and learning environment that Can-sensei provides will not pale in comparison to those big schools in the market.
+Can-sensei focuses strongly on building a solid foundation and as such, his class is relatively small with not more than 8 persons per session.
+This is a great bonus as every student obtains a good amount of attention from Sensei and he is able to correct you on the spot, especially on your pronunciation and conversational skills.
 With a small class, you will soon forge great friendship with your classmates and this makes learning even more enjoyable!

 Another interesting aspect of learning under Can-sensei is his unique teaching syllabus.
-Although he uses the same textbook as Ikoma Language School, every student has to undertake a 10 weeks Foundation Studies class, which includes a project on Japanese drama and a written test before you start proper on Basic Japanese (using the textbook).
+Although he uses the same textbook as Ikoma Language School, every student has to undertake a ten-week Foundation Studies class, which includes a project on Japanese dramas and a written test before you start proper on Basic Japanese (using the textbook).
 This is especially important to ensure a strong foundation in all students and true enough, students will find it easier to understand future lessons taught using the textbooks.
 This explains the reason for the 100% JLPT passing rate record in his classes!

-The project also provides students with a different perspective of learning Japanese language outside classroom setting!
+The project also provides students with a different perspective of learning Japanese language outside the classroom setting!
 In fact, most of us develop an addiction to watching Japanese dramas after our project.
-Apart from using the textbooks, Can-sensei also include other aspects of Japanese cultural learning in his syllabus such as tea ceremony, interview etiquette, Japanese history, Japanese social trends and Japanese drama watching; all without additional cost!
+Apart from using the textbooks, Can-sensei also includes other aspects of Japanese cultural learning in his syllabus such as tea ceremony, interview etiquette, Japanese history, Japanese social trends and Japanese drama watching; all without additional cost!
 I don’t think you can find this in other schools being conducted free of charge.

 Above all, Can-sensei is a totally selfless Japanese language educator.
 He provides free learning materials and notes on his official website, which are accessible to anyone and, as I know, is always on the search path to writing study notes and simplifying Japanese language to all keen learners.
 This is the greatest contribution that a passionate educator can make to the learning society, which is an admirable trait!

-It is with regrets that I am unable to continue my learning under Can-sensei due to personal commitments but I felt very blessed to have met him and learn under him for a short period of time.
+It is with regrets that I am unable to continue my learning under Can-sensei due to personal commitments but I felt very blessed to have met him and learned under him for a short period of time.
 For all of you out there searching for a great learning and coaching experience on Japanese studies, I highly recommend you to consider learning under Can-sensei!
 And to Can-sensei: Sincerely appreciate and thank you once again for your guidance.
 You have been a great Sensei/Coach/Educator and I extend my best wishes to you and the rest!

-I have been studying under Can Sensei for slightly over a year as of May 2018.
+I have been studying under Can sensei for slightly over a year as of May 2018.
 Prior to this, I studied Japanese at Ikoma for about 8 months and continued studying Japanese while I was doing an exchange program in Tokyo.

 To start off, I would consider my Japanese to be at around N4 level before studying under Can sensei.
 When we met in Feb 2017, I had hopes of passing the JLPT N2 by July 2017, to which he shot down by saying that it was far too unrealistic and attempting the paper in December would be a more realistic goal.
 Nevertheless, he encouraged me to go for the paper in July to experience sitting for the JLPT to better prepare for the one in December.
 In addition, he spared no effort in preparing me for the examination, rather than treating it as just a mock paper.
 Thanks to his tutelage, I managed to pass the JLPT N2 in July despite having only studied Japanese for 1 year and 8 months by that point, not to mention a mere 4 months studying under Can sensei.